Delve into the Best Analysis of Aerial Engagement

 Typically, only all-aspect infra-red homing missiles can engage in head-on engagements.
 Pilots must carefully assess the situation and decide whether to press the attack head-on or manoeuvre to avoid collision while seeking a more advantageous position.

-We would encourage you to explore this article as well: Unveiling the Bell AH-1Z Viper Military Helicopter
+We would encourage you to explore this article as well: Protector RG Mk1

 In whichever situation arises, the pilot or the weapon system officer needs to make a quick decision about the type of air-to-air missile before launch.